desktopMenu

 Color Guard Instructor

-Leslie Bustin is a graduate from the University of Southern Mississippi where she received a degree in Instrumental Music Education (K-12).
-She is married to her husband Cameron and they have 2 cats, Snot and Jet.
+Leslie Varner is a graduate from the University of Southern Mississippi where she received a degree in Instrumental Music Education (K-12).
+She has 2 cats, Snot and Jet.
 Leslie currently teaches 3rd-5th grade music at Florence Elementary School.
 Leslie began her color guard career at Madison Central High School where she performed with the marching band and Sapphire Winterguard.
 She was a member of The Pride of Mississippi color guard and was a co-captain for 2 years.
 Leslie spent her drum corps career with Crossmen Drum and Bugle Corps in 2014, and she was an inaugural member of Conversion Independent Winterguard where she marched from 2015-present.
 Leslie has been a color guard instructor for various schools including North Pike, Oak Grove, Richland, and currently Florence.

 Email: Les500@rcsd.ms